Flows for food webs and water quality

 Salinity

-- In low flow years, Commonwealth environmental water has also become increasingly important for sustaining salt export from the Basin and for limiting salt import to the Coorong. (pg.
+• In low flow years, Commonwealth water for the environment has also become increasingly important for sustaining salt export from the Basin and for limiting salt import to the Coorong. (pg.
 34, 35).

 Dissolved oxygen (DO)